Humayra-Hayern/E-Commerce-Back-End/README.md

 ## Instructions

+Ensure Mysql is installed and running on your system.

 Make sure all dependencies are installed by typing ``` npm i ``` in the console.

 Then enter ``` source db/schema.sql ``` into the MySQL shell.